fluxcd/flux/docs/references/fluxyaml-config-files.md

 `generators` and `updaters` are run in a POSIX shell inside the fluxd container.
-This means that the executables mentioned in commands must be available in the [Flux container image][flux-dockerfile].
+This means that the executables mentioned in commands must be available in the running fluxd container.

 Flux currently includes `kustomize` and basic Unix shell tools.
-If the tools in the Flux image are not sufficient for your use case, you can include new tools in your own Flux-based image or, if the tools are popular enough, Flux maintainers can add them to the Flux image (please create an issue).
-In the future it may be possibly to specify an container image for each command.
+If the tools in the Flux image are not sufficient for your use case, you have some options:

+ - build your own custom image based on the [Flux image][flux-dockerfile] that includes the tooling you need, and run that image instead of `fluxcd.io/flux`;
+ - copy files from an `initContainer` into a volume shared by the flux container, within the deployment.

+In the future it may be possibly to specify an container image for each command, rather than relying on the tooling being in the filesystem.

 The working directory (also known as CWD) of the `command`s executed from a `.flux.yaml` file will be set to the target path, i.e., the